-10. Conclusion
+11. Conclusion

-- 10.1.
-Property Council welcomes the opportunity to provide feedback on Auckland Council's draft response to Government's new housing rules: What it means for Auckland.
+- 11.1.
+Property Council welcomes the opportunity to provide feedback on Auckland Council's draft response to Plan Change 78: Intensification.
 There are various elements of the proposed approach that we support.
-However, we have deep concerns regarding the proposed intent of Auckland Council to include infrastructure constraints as a qualifying matter as we believe it contradicts the intent of the NPS-UD. - 10.2.
-We have provided Auckland Council with a series of recommendations, including allowing for greater development capacity in Metropolitan, Town and Local Centres, that we believe would better align with the intent of the NPS-UD. - 10.3.
+However, we wish to see the city centre walkable catchment extended to at least be on par with Tauranga City Councils walkable catchment of 1.5kms.
+We also have deep concerns regarding the proposed intent of Auckland Council to include infrastructure constraints as a qualifying matter as we believe it contradicts the intent of the NPS-UD. - 11.2.
+We have provided Auckland Council with a series of recommendations, including allowing for greater development capacity in THAB zones, Metropolitan, Town and Local Centres, that we believe would better align with the intent of the NPS-UD. - 11.3.
 Property Council members invest, own, and develop property in Auckland.
-We wish to thank Auckland Council for the opportunity to submit on the Government's new housing rules: What it means for Auckland, as this gives our members a chance to have their say in the future of our city. - 10.4.
+We wish to thank Auckland Council for the opportunity to submit on the Government's new housing rules: What it means for Auckland, as this gives our members a chance to have their say in the future of our city. - 11.4.
 Any further enquires do not hesitate to contact Logan Rainey, Advocacy Advisor, via email: Logan@propertynz.co.nz or cell: 021410787.
+Property Council wishes to be heard in support of our submission at a hearing.